saidabdul80/INIGMap/README.md

 NigIMap is an interactive map of Nigeria that can be added to a web page.

 ## Features:
-- Can add pin to locate a capital
+- Can add pin to locate e.g capital
 - Custom hoverable state content
 - Custom On hover background color
 - Clickable to set target location